blaynem/rumble-raffle-DAO/README.md

 - There are some.. just haven't found them yet.

-# Game Modes

-**DEATHROLL APP**
-  - In WoW we would deathroll our gold.
-How it works:
-    - Challenge someone to deathroll of x value. you'd type `/roll x` and it would randomly pick a number between 1 and x.
-    - Ex: "I challenge you to roll of `50,000` coins"
-    - Person who started the game would type `/roll 500000`
-    - the console would spit out random number `Blah rolled: 34562`
-    - You repeat this until the last person rolls `1`.
-That person would then owe the other person the `50,000`

-**HIGH ROLLER**
-  - You would set the game to go off of `10,000`
-  - 20 people agree to roll `/roll 10000` each
-  - The person who rolled the lowest then owes the person who rolled the highest, the difference between theyre rolls.
-  - ex: Person1 rolls `120` Person2 rolls `9450`.
-Person 1 then pays `9450 -120` to Person 2.

 # Extra Ideas

 **Discord bot implementation**
   - Just displays a message of where the link is to view / pay
   - Then shows the same messages as the website does inside the discord server.

-**Different designs for different coins?**
-  - Allows it to be tailored towards the individuals branding

-**END OF WEEK TOURNEY**
-  - At the end of the week, all the remainder money goes into a prize pool.
-Anyone who has played this week will be automatically entered into this massive raffle and then paid out how we determine.
-(This sounds like it's easily manipulated though by entering different raffles or something.
-Still good for hype.)

-# Extra Ideas

-## Profile Pictures
-- Rumble Raffle specific PFPs based on what you own?
-  - Weapons, armor, helmet (they do nothing.
-Just for flexing)
-- External NFT PFPs (different options)
-    1. Show the NFT
-    2. Implement weapon layers or a "serum" similar to BAYC that could be used to add weapons to your NFT?